wyne1/financial-analyst-crewai/README.md

    - `app/utils.py`: Contains utility functions for environment setup
    - `templates/`: HTML templates for the web interface
    - `static/`: CSS and other static files for the web interface

+3. Streamlit Application:
+    - `app.py`: Entry point for the Streamlit application

 ## Approach